MrigankaGhosh/Crudapp-with-REST-API/README.md

 7. Show Users by their phone number
 8. Show Users by their email

+The documentation for this REST API is in the file named documentation.yaml

 The language, frameworks and development tools used are:
 1. Java
 2. Spring & Spring Boot (application framework)